Self-supervised Detransformation Autoencoder for Representation Learning in Open Set Recognition: Experimental Evaluation

 \subsection{Evaluation Network Architectures and Evaluation Criteria}

 In the proposed method, we use self-supervision in the pre-training stage, and then in the second stage, we fine-tune the pre-trained model with two types of loss functions: classification loss and representation loss.
-Specifically, we use the cross-entropy loss as the example of classification loss, and use ii loss \citep{DBLP:journals/corr/abs-1802-04365} and triplet loss \citep{DBLP:conf/cvpr/SchroffKP15} as the examples of representation loss.
+Specifically, we use the cross-entropy loss as the example of classification loss, and use ii loss \cite{DBLP:journals/corr/abs-1802-04365} and triplet loss \cite{DBLP:conf/cvpr/SchroffKP15} as the examples of representation loss.
 We first trained the model from scratch as a baseline (no pre-training) for each loss function and compared it with the corresponding fine-tuned models after self-supervision.
-Second, to evaluate our proposed self-supervision technique DTAE, we compare the model performance using DTAE with RotNet \citep{DBLP:conf/iclr/GidarisSK18}.
-Finally, we compare the proposed method with OpenMax \citep{bendale2016towards} to show that it is effective to OSR problems.
+Second, to evaluate our proposed self-supervision technique DTAE, we compare the model performance using DTAE with traditional Autoencoder (AE) and RotNet \cite{DBLP:conf/iclr/GidarisSK18} in the pre-training stage.
+We also compare the proposed method with OpenMax \cite{bendale2016towards} to show that it is effective to OSR problems.